.22 Air Rifles and the Law: Do You Need a Licence?

 - Spring Air Rifles: These use a spring-powered piston in a cylinder to fire pellets.
 They’re durable, low-maintenance, and great for beginners.
 Brands like Air Arms produce reliable spring air rifles that get the job done.

 - PCP Air Rifles: Pre-charged pneumatic rifles utilise a high-pressure air reservoir, providing superior accuracy and consistency.
-They’re ideal for precision target shooting or serious hunting, but come with a higher price tag.
+They’re ideal for precision target shooting or serious hunting, but come with a higher price tag; PCP air rifles are particularly popular with shooters who value consistency and multi-shot capability.

 - CO2 Air Rifles: Powered by CO2 cartridges, these are less common in .22 calibre and better suited for casual plinking or target practice.

 - Break Barrel Air Rifles: A type of spring air rifle, these have a barrel that cocks the spring when broken.
-They’re user-friendly and budget-friendly, perfect for general use.
+They’re user-friendly and budget-friendly, perfect for general use, and understanding how break barrel air rifles work can help you get the most from this simple mechanism.

 Your choice depends on your goals—whether it’s plinking in the backyard, hunting, or hitting the range for target shooting.